Russian Bombshell Dasha Mart Flaunts Incredible Curves In Eye-Popping Underwear

 Model Dasha Mart has spent most of the summer tantalizing her fans with one sultry photo after another.
 She has modeled a variety of clothing, including skimpy bikinis and flirty dresses.
-On Monday, she shared a photo in which she showed of her fabulous figure in a pair of underwear.
+On Monday, she shared a photo in which she showed off her fabulous figure in a pair of underwear.

 In the sexy double post, Dasha wore a sheer, white bra and pair of panties.
 The bra featured a cut that showed off her voluptuous chest.
 The panties, while high-cut, enhanced Dasha’s hourglass shape.

-Sasha wore a full face of makeup that included dark brows, smokey eye shadow, contoured cheeks with a shimmer highlight and a red gloss on her lips.
-She wore her hair straight and slicked back.
-Her nails featured a French manicure.
+Dasha wore a full face of makeup that included dark brows, smokey eye shadow, contoured cheeks with a shimmer highlight, and red gloss on her lips.
+She wore her hair straight and slicked back and her nails featured a French manicure.
 The beauty’s skin shimmered under bright lights.

 In the first snap, Dasha struck a pose with one hip to the side as she held one hand on her forehead.
 She looked down as one of her bra straps slipped over her shoulder.
 The second photo captured Dasha from above.
 The model was squatting down on one leg with her other leg extended.
 The angle gave viewers a nice look at Dasha’s cleavage.
-The shot also showed off the model’s long legs.
-A hip tattoo drew attention to the roundness of her booty.
+The shot also showed off the model’s long legs and a hip tattoo drew attention to the roundness of her booty.
 She added a bit of bling to the look with a pair of silver, bejeweled stilettos.

 In the post’s caption, Dasha indicated that is was “liketime.”
 She also credited photographer Daria Kosobutskaya and makeup artist Elya Belogurova for their creative efforts in the photos.